Fall in love, laugh out loud, and get hitched with these great wedding movies from across the globe.

 3. The Wedding Singer (1998)

-Both hilarious and heartfelt, The Wedding Singer is one of the best wedding movies of all time.
+Both hilarious and heartfelt, The Wedding Singer is one of the best wedding movies of all time and truly a classic romance film across the decades.

 4. Four Weddings and a Funeral (1994)